 While this may be accomplished via a corporate format, it is also possible via a limited liability company (LLC), limited partnership (LP) and, in some states, the limited liability partnership (LLP).
 Ultimately, your choice will...Read more »

 Based on what you've written, you have a cause of action against the Contractor for taking your money and failing to pay his subcontractor.
 Unfortunately, this does not mean you have a defense to the Subcontractor's Mechanics Lien claim.
-It is easier to talk it out than address it here.
-Feel free...Read more »
+It is easier to talk it out than address it here....Read more »

 I saw my Trustee today and none of my creditors were there, also in the letter it under Uniform Commercial Code Section 9-103 I need to know can they continue to collect the debt or do i send them a letter stating that i filed chapter 7 and stop sending me letters?

 If your Chapter 7 case was filed properly and all creditors identified, the furniture store should already have received a notice to cease and desist from all activities related to collection based on the Bankruptcy Code's "Automatic Stay."
-The store may still be able to take action if it is a...Read more »
+The store may still be able to take action...Read more »

 Your question is too vague for a full answer.
 To begin with, you reference being sued in "District Court" - which is the name given to Federal Courts in Illinois.
-I suspect you mean that you are being sued in the Circuit Court for your County and your question is how to have the matter heard in the...Read more »
+I suspect you mean that you are being sued in the Circuit Court for your County and your question is how to have the matter...Read more »

 Now they say I do not have a clear deed and he is deceased what do I do.
 They say his name is still on my property.
 He had not made a payment or insurance or anything.
 And the contract say that I can take it back